 2. Find your favourite spot.

-Whether it’s based on proximity, difficulty level of the trails, or a personal connection to the land, loving where you’re going is important.
+Whether it’s based on proximity or a personal connection to the land, loving where you’re going is important.
 At FortWhyte Alive, our visitors choose us for a variety of reasons — our location within city limits, our mission to share environmental education, or the wide range of wildlife that live here.
 Plus, their membership means they’re part of a community of like-minded people.

 3. Share it with people you love.

 Finding a nature buddy or outdoor adventurer will help keep you accountable and motivated.
-Together, start adapting your plans to include going outside — get your coffee to go and take it to the trails, or make lunch a picnic to eat lakeside at FortWhyte.
+Together, start adapting your plans to include the outdoors — bring your morning coffee on the trails, or suggest your book club takes it outside.
 Once you’ve found your nature buddy, surprise them with a gift membership to FortWhyte Alive so you can get started today.

 4. Make it fun.

-Moving your favourite hobby outside or finding a new one can give your time in nature more purpose.
+Moving your favourite hobby outside can give your time in nature more purpose.
 Bring a book to read on a bench with a view, or rent a pair of snowshoes to try exploring a little differently.
-You can even make a bucket list of activities you want to try outside this season and see how many you can accomplish!
+However you decide to spend time outdoors, make it something you love to do.

 5. Reflect on your experience.